AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Patient Stance.** If you are wielding a Katana and nothing else, you can use your Bonus Action to sheathe it and enter a Patient Stance, with one hand on the scabbard and another on the handle.
 While in this Stance, your Reaction Attacks deal an additional 1d8 Slashing damage, as you unsheathe your Katana and attack in one fluid motion.
 This Stance ends if you Attack, use the Magic Action, let go of your Katana, or take the Dash Action.
 You can also choose to start combat in this Stance, provided your Katana is not already drawn.

-**Quick Slash.** While in your Patient Stance, as a Reaction to a creature you can see within 10 feet of you attempting to make an Attack, you can attempt to make a Quick Slash against the target, moving up to 5 feet towards them and making an Attack with your Katana at Advantage.
+**Quick Slash.** While in your Patient Stance, as a Reaction to a creature you can see within 10 feet of you attempting to make an Attack Roll, you can attempt to make a Quick Slash against the target, moving up to 5 feet towards them and making an Attack with your Katana at Advantage.

 \column